jwesters/Personal-Writing/Drafts/Weekly Songs.md

 		It began my dreams imaginations
 		Perfectly at peace so I move along a bit higher

-       This lyrics means to me someone who is comfortable in their own skin and is happy with life.
+       There lyrics mean to me someone who is comfortable in their own skin and is happy with life.
 As someone who isn't comfortable in their own skin I envy those that are and are continuing to seek happiness in life, regardless of what others think.